 Request An Appointment

 Patient History Form

 It’s time to choose a new pair of eyeglasses, and the current selection of frames is overwhelming.
-Armed with only your vision prescription, you now need to navigate between different materials, colors, prices and unique features of all the eyeglass frames.
-Here is a basic guide that explains about the most common types of frames and what they have to offer.
+Armed with only your vision prescription, you now need to navigate between different materials, colors, prices, and unique features of all the eyeglass frames.
+Here is a basic guide that explains the most common types of frames and what they have to offer.

 The most popular material for eyeglass frames, there is a whole array of metals to consider.
 Each metal comes with a distinctive set of properties and characteristics.